caheuer/neuro-renpy-implementation/README.md

 ## For Developers
 If you are a Ren'Py game developer, you can use this mod to easily add support for the Neuro Game API to your game.

-To add this mod to your game, simply add the contents of the `neuro-implentation` folder into the `game` folder of your project.
+To add this mod to your game, [download the project from GitHub](https://github.com/caheuer/neuro-renpy-implementation/archive/refs/heads/main.zip) and simply add the contents of the `neuro-implentation` folder into the `game` folder of your project.
 You can find the `game` folder under `Open Directory > game` in your Ren'Py launcher.
 Then launch the game like you usually do.